 Origins.
 In both addicts and narcissists, shame is the common denominator.
-Stage two of Erik Erikson’s Psychosocial Development which occurs between 18 months and three years old has shame as the negative outcome.
-Not all narcissists or addicts have trauma during these years, but it can be a good place to begin.
+Stage two of Erik Erikson’s Psychosocial Development which occurs between 18 months and three years old has shame as the adverse outcome.
+Not all narcissists or addicts have trauma during these years, but it can be an excellent place to begin.
 Because there is a strong concurrence, about 50% of narcissists are addicts of some sort.
 Some studies suggest that fetal alcohol syndrome in a child is a sign of a female narcissist.

 Sometimes, the victim of narcissistic abuse is the sole enabler.
 This person naively empowers both behaviors to continue.
 They have been told that the addiction is in their minds and they are the one to blame for it continuing.
 Saying like these are common.
 “No one else sees what you are seeing, you are the crazy one.”
 “If only you would do…, then I won’t have to…”

 Recovery.
-A narcissist is unwilling to wait the prescribed time period to see if the recovery is effective.
-Instead, they expect immediate results and others to comply fully with their miraculous healing in a very short time period.
+A narcissist is unwilling to wait the prescribed period to see if the recovery is effective.
+Instead, they expect immediate results and others to comply fully with their miraculous healing in a very short time.
 Unfortunately, because the narcissist has grandiose beliefs about self, they rarely learn during treatment thus making their prognosis poor.

 Relapse.
 It is not impossible for a narcissist to recover from an addiction.
-In fact, when they see it as damaging to their image, they are able to eliminate the addiction almost instantly and without emotional consequences.
+In fact, when they see it as damaging to their image, they can eliminate the addiction almost instantly and without emotional consequences.
 However, they do return to the addictive behavior later as a way to demonstrate they ultimately have power and control over the drug of choice.